flipstone/orville/PLAN.md

 # Using Plans

 This example shows Plans.
 A Plan contains one or more SQL select statements, and when the first is run, its result is passed into the next.

+The goal of plans is to prevent [n+1 queries](https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/), while still allowing a plan for a single item to be modified to execute against many items.

 The code contains a detailed description, this document will just focus on examples.

 This example has a table with students, and a table with classes they can take.